MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

 ### Connect to existing APIs

 If you don't have the required SDK, and need to invoke external APIs in your code.
-The "Teams: Connect to an API" command in Microsoft Visual Studio Code Teams Toolkit extension, or "teamsfx add api-connection" command in TeamsFx CLI can be used to bootstrap code to call target APIs.
+The `Teams: Connect to an API` command in Microsoft Visual Studio Code Teams Toolkit extension, or `teamsfx add api-connection` command in TeamsFx CLI can be used to bootstrap code to call target APIs.
 For more information, see [connect to existing API](../../../toolkit/add-API-connection.md).

-### FAQ
+## FAQ

 <br>